flyfloor/em2/README.md

-## Easyorm
+## EM2

-this is a front end ES6 easyorm
+this is a front end easy model manager